Mimi's Organic Eats » Recipes » Cookies

 Don't worry, you can still make this recipe if you don't have sourdough discard!
 Simply use a a 1 to 1 ratio of all purpose flour to water and use that in its place.
 So, for this recipe, mix together 28 grams all purpose flour and 28 grams water, which will give you the 57 grams needed to replace the sourdough discard.

 Yes, if you want to use different add ins besides dried cranberries you can do that.
-Other options that would be delicious in this recipe would be dried blueberries, almonds, walnuts, or dried apricots.
+Other options that would be delicious in this recipe would be dried blueberries, almonds, pecans, pistachios, walnuts, or dried apricots.

 Cranberry Orange Biscotti with Sourdough Discard